Find Affordable College Courses

 21 Yearly Graduations

 Western Carolina University comes in at #7 on our list of the most popular colleges offering master's degrees in construction engineering tech.
 Each year, around 12,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $1,000 per year, while in-state graduate students, on average, pay $4,435 per year.
-The construction engineering tech program at Western Carolina University awarded 21 master's degrees during the 2020-2021 school year.
-Of these students, 43% were women and 5% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $1,000 per year, while in-state graduate students, on average, pay $4,568 per year.
+During the most recent year for which we have data, 21 people received their master's degree in construction engineering tech from WCU.
+About 24% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+Data shows that WCU graduates that hold this degree go on to make a median salary of $88,436.

 #8